MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/new-and-improved-features-in-the-sharepoint-migration-tool.md

 April 10, 2018
 >[!NOTE]
 > The new V2 beta release is now available for download.
->To install the new V2 beta release, download it here: [SharePoint Migration Tool V2 Beta release](http://http://spmtreleasescus.blob.core.windows.net/betainstall/default.htm).
+>To install the new V2 beta release, download it here: [SharePoint Migration Tool V2 Beta release](http://spmtreleasescus.blob.core.windows.net/betainstall/default.htm)

 >[!NOTE]
->To install the current release download here: [SharePoint Migration Tool Version 1.1.90.1](http://spmtreleasescus.blob.core.windows.net/install/default.htm).
+>To install the current release download here: [SharePoint Migration Tool Version 1.1.90.1](http://spmtreleasescus.blob.core.windows.net/install/default.htm)

 ## New features

-The following features have been added to this update.
+The following features have been added to LSharePoint Migration Tool, Version 1.1.901.

 |**Feature**|**Description**|
 |:-----|:-----|